chalk-it-up/slate/source/includes/event/3_search.md

 `GET example.com/api/events`

+`GET example.com/api/events?tags=Animals&tags=Environment`

 ### Parameters

 Parameter | Description
 --------- | -----------
-org_id | Filters events to a single organisation (used when listing for charities or schools) province_id | Filters events to a single province (should always be used) tag | Only return events matching the given tag day | Filter events to a specified day of the week (E.g. "fri") month | Only return events available in a given month (Numeric values from 1 - 12) year | Will default to current year if not specified (E.g. 2021)
+org_id | Filters events to a single organisation (used when listing for charities or schools) province_id | Filters events to a single province (should always be used) tags | Only return events matching the given tag names day | Filter events to a specified day of the week (E.g. "fri") month | Only return events available in a given month (Numeric values from 1 - 12) year | Will default to current year if not specified (E.g. 2021)